JorisTruong/homeaccountant-app/README.md

 ### High priority:
 * Confirmation when deleting a transaction, category or account
-* Complete 'About Us' page
 * Define the categories and their icon
 * Create a logo

 ### Medium priority:
+* Review the 'About Us' page
 * Add a toast on creation of an account, transaction or subcategory
 * Ability to select all accounts
 * Design the tooltip for line charts